 - Business-related student organizations such as the Sports Management Association, Fashion and Retail Association and the BU chapter of the American Marketing Association

-- An Honors Program that incorporates special seminars offered only to Honors Program students on important topics facing business leaders in the 21st century.
-Also, Honors Program students will benefit from an international field seminar culminating in an eight-day trip abroad to visit corporations and government agencies and experience the culture of another country.
+- An Honors Program offered to the most academically talented first-year SMG students that incorporates special seminars on important topics facing business leaders in the 21st century.
+SMG Honors Program students benefit from an international field seminar culminating in an eight-day trip abroad to visit corporations and government agencies and experience the culture of another country.

 - Internship opportunities with top-tier companies in Boston, the U.S. and abroad